raresteak/cherolet_mylink/README.md

 * Unplug and plug USB drive while vehicle is running otherwise new media won't be recognized.
 There is a GM Technote on this.
 * After plugging in USB drive with fresh content give Infotainment some time to index new content.
 * Videos will only play video while in Park, if you put vehicle in drive the screen will blank and audio only will continue.
+* Use a high quality class 10 USB drive.
+* If you followed procedure and videos still don't play or results in jitters, try a different usb drive.
 * If ripping DVD's, select no disc menu from Open Media, Disc tab.

 ![nodiscmenu](images/nodiscmenus.png)